Archive | Uncategorized RSS feed for this section

 Spicy Chocolate Cherry Cake

 To stand up to the sweetness of the cherries and chocolate, I really made the chilies pop by using fresh chiles, mashed to a paste and stirred into the ganache.
-Because the hotness of chiles can vary quite a bit, I started with about 1/3 of a super hot chile (try using a Serrano or, if you are super brave, ¼ of a habanero chile), then I tasted the ganache, added more chile, tasted, added more, etc. I ended up using a whole chile here, but you can certainly use less if you want a less pronounced spiciness.
+Because the hotness of chiles can vary quite a bit, I started with about 1/3 of a super hot chile (try using a Serrano or ¼ of a habanero chile), then I tasted the ganache, added more chile, tasted, added more, etc. I ended up using a whole chile here, but you can certainly use less if you want a less pronounced spiciness.

 Chocolate Cake